hmrc/ngr-stub/README.md

 * `200` - when deletion was successful
 * `500` - when deletion was unsuccessful due to an unexpected reason

+### Populate all data
+URLs:
+* `ngr-stub/add-all-data`

+Methods:
+* `POST`

+Request body:
+* An array of valid JSON data items (Read all JSON files in the stubData folder and insert them as a sequence into MongoDB using addMany)

+Response codes:
+* `200` - when population was successful
+* `500` - when population was unsuccessful due to an unexpected reason

 ## JSON formats

 ### Data